aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-3/homework-3.md

 1. Nobody else can view the content (confidentiality),
 2. The message is from Alice and no one has modified it (authentication, integrity).
 3. Nobody else (Eve) could trick Bob into thinking that Eve also generated the same message.

+### Answer

+Alice can encrypt the message using Bob's key, then Alice presents her public key as a signature.
+Bob can then decrypt the message using his private key and ensure that the public key matches Alice's key.
+If the public keys are tampered with, then the senders will be know. i.e. Bob will know if Eve has tampered with the message.

 ## Problem 9.18